glassleo/ZigiAuras/README.md

 - A few useful Lua functions
 - Tables of mostly color related data
 - Some debugging slash commands
-- Bonus: a slash command for linking your current Mythic Keystone(s) to your party (or yourself)
+- Some slash commands mostly for debugging (althouth the keystone one can be pretty useful!)

 Everything is stored in a global table named ``ZA``.